rreece/markdown-memo/README.md

 Documentation:

 -   `README.md` - This file.
 Please empty this file and adapt it to your project.
--   `VERSIONS` - Documents the chronology `markdown-memo` versions.
+-   `VERSIONS` - Documents the chronology of `markdown-memo` versions.
 Feel free to delete or adapt this to your project.

 Primary files edited by the user: